The emission of air pollutants such as sulphur dioxide (SO2), nitrogen oxides (NOx) and particulate matter (PMs).

 The uninterrupted availability of energy sources.

-Transformation of the global energy sector from fossil-fuel based energy systems to low- or zero-carbon sources.
+The transition of the global energy sector from fossil-fuel based energy systems to low- or zero-carbon sources.

 Energy transition enablers